What Is an “As Is” Contract in Real Estate?

 white and yellow wooden house near green trees during daytime

 When you see a home listed as “As Is,” it can raise eyebrows.
+What does that really mean?
 Is it a warning sign or just a term of convenience?
-Understanding what an “As Is” contract entails is critical for both buyers and sellers in Central Florida, including Clermont, Windermere, Winter Garden, Minneola, and West Orlando.
+In this article, I'll discuss what an “As Is” contract is, when sellers use the term, and what buyers should consider on an "As Is" contract here in Central Florida.

 What “As Is” Really Means